Same-Day Wasp & Hornet Nest Removal & Extermination of Wasps

-In many areas, such as Vancouver, wasp removal is an effort that affects both human and local insect community.
-Wasp is an economically beneficial insect, especially in the field of agriculture as they prey on pest insects.
+In many areas around Vancouver BC wasp removal is an effort that affects both human and local insect community.
+The wasp is an economically beneficial insect, especially in the field of agriculture as they prey on other pest insects.
 On the other hand, the same insect becomes a foe when it causes harm to the human community.
 There are over 75,000 species of wasps, but only some species are considered dangerous because of their venom stings.
 Wasps cause big trouble when they begin to intrude in recreational areas, especially around picnics.
 The situation gets even worse when they come with Christmas tree shipments.

 Wasps typically live in colonies that are headed by queens.
 They often attack beehives foraging worker bees and stealing their honey, bee larvae, and pupae.

 How do wasps appear?

 The appearance of wasps differs based on the type of species.
 Perhaps, it can be identified by some of the common features, such as slender body posing, cylindrical legs, narrow waist, a pair of wings, covered tiny hairs, and a shiny appearance.
 The most common types of wasps that people encounter in Metro Vancouver area are yellow jackets, bald-faced hornets, and paper wasps.

 Life cycle of wasps

 Wasp colonies survive only for a year.
 The whole colony typically dies at the beginning of autumn except for the newly produced queens.
 The new queens leave their old nest and find a new one.
 Queen wasps can produce 100- 2000 eggs per day.
 These special eggs hatch after some days.
 When they reach pupa stage, they turn into virgin queens and male drone wasps.

 Wasps are predators, so they feed on other insects, such as flies, caterpillars, bald-faced hornet beetles, and other pests.
 During autumn and near the end of summer, their food priorities change as their nests decline when queens stop laying eggs.
 They focus on collecting sweets and carbohydrates, so they hunt outdoors where food or drinks are served (like picnics!).
 They feed on pollen and nectar from a variety of flowers to obtain sweet content.